Today ReefEdge Inc. announced that its wireless local area network security and management products have been approved

 While most commercial businesses don't necessarily mandate stringent security standards in the WLAN products they use, Singhal said that the financial services industries are starting to show some interested in FIPS 140-2 products.

-Kozup said that he has not seen a particular push for FIPS-certified products in that market,
+Kozup said that he has not seen a particular push for FIPS-certified products in that market, but he said that the certification is a good sign for ReefEdge.

 "You will find the occasional network guy that looks at the certification and says that it carries some additional weight."